ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

-Last updated: March 28, 2008
+Last updated: Apr 5, 2008
 ~Keripo

 All code/scripts written by Keripo are licensed under GNU GPL - see License.txt.
-For the licensing of the software/application, refer to the documents found in Docs/Original or the license that comes with the original/ported software.
+For the licensing of the software/application, refer to the documents found in Misc/Docs.tar.gz or the license that comes with the original/ported software.